Abraham Verghese

-Abraham Verghese (born May 30, 1955) is an Ethiopian-American physician and author of Malayali descent.
+Abraham Verghese (born May 30, 1955) is an American physician and author.
 He is the Linda R. Meier and Joan F. Lane Provostial Professor of Medicine, Vice Chair for the Theory & Practice of Medicine, and Internal Medicine Clerkship Director at Stanford Medical School.
 He is also the author of four best-selling books: two memoirs and two novels.
 He is the co-host with Eric Topol of the Medscape podcast Medicine and the Machine.

 In 2011, Verghese was elected a member of the Institute of Medicine.
 In 2014, he received the 19th Annual Heinz Award in the Arts and Humanities.
 President Barack Obama presented him with the National Humanities Medal in 2015.
 In 2023, Verghese was awarded a Guggenheim Fellowship.
 He has received seven honorary doctorate degrees.

 Background

 Verghese was born on May 30, 1955, in Addis Ababa, Ethiopia, to Malayali Malankara Orthodox Christian parents from Kerala, India, who worked as teachers.
 As a child, Verghese was an avid reader, and it was reading that introduced him to the world of medicine.

 He has three children: two sons from his first marriage and a third from his second marriage.
 His elder brother, George Verghese, is an engineering professor at MIT, and his younger brother, Phil Verghese, is a former software engineer at Google.